 The technical advisory panel is soliciting scope of work statements from research teams.
-We are anticipating a start work date of February 2024.
+We are anticipating a start work date in the first quarter of 2025.

-- Montana State University was selected as the research institute with assistance from Iowa State. - Details of the research are being put together and SOW is being finalized. - This research will leverage prior (Automated Safety Warning System Controller) ASWSC research as well as current Multi-Model Intelligent Traffic Signal System (MMITSS) pilot study.
+Montana State University was selected as the research institute with assistance from Iowa State.

+- Details of the research are being put together and SOW is being finalized. - This research will leverage prior (Automated Safety Warning System Controller) ASWS research as well as current Multi-Model Intelligent Traffic Signal System (MMITSS) pilot study. - The two software code bases and hardware integration will be done in house at the METS lab. - A group of Sac State students have been selected to merge the two software code bases as their senior project.